ericrallen/old-school-front-end-challenge/README.md

 The second part of the challenge was to calculate the time it would take for a person to be seen for a court appointment when there are a limited number of judges available and all of the waiting attendees are in some ordered queue (in this case alphabetically by name).

-The goal was to write the fasted JavaScript function you could come up with to solve this problem.
+The goal was to write the fastest JavaScript function you could come up with to solve this problem.

 ### My Approach

-I'm a firm believer in the `Make it work.
+I'm a firm believer in the [`Make it work.
 Make it right.
-Make it fast.` approach to iterative software development, so that's how I approached this.
+Make it fast.`](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast) approach to iterative software development, so that's how I approached this.

 ### Make it work